alonsoveraGit/python3-samba/README.md

 # Python3 - Samba

 We carry out actions with samba through python (upload, download, list, delete).
+Using action from .env we can select what we want to do, we have available: upload, download, list, delete

 ## Requirements
 Use [git](https://git-scm.com/) to clone the repository.